hexbus/ppebcr-docs/README.md

 ---

-## 🖥 Flashing Procedure for PPEB firmware (but steps 1 and 2 will work for the SID Pico and its firmware)
+## 🖥 Flashing Procedure for PPEB firmware
+### (also: steps 1 and 2 will work for the secondary SID Pico and its firmware)

 > **⚠ NOTE:** The Pico W must be flashed BEFORE inserting it into the TI-99/4A system!